szuminyu/taiwanese_identity_r_ladies/README.md

 I gave this short talk about Taiwanese identity at the lightening talk event held by R Ladies NYC.
 (June 2019)

-The data is from Taiwan National Security Studies Surveys conducted by Duke University and National ChengChi University.
+Data is from Taiwan National Security Studies Surveys conducted by Duke University and National ChengChi University.
 You can find the data description and source here: https://sites.duke.edu/pass/

 I mainly talked about two essential questions:
 1. Taiwanese Identity: Taiwanese, Chinese, or Both